-£3.5m for real-time bus info at stops
+Cash for real-time bus info at stops

-£3.5m for real-time information on 'vital' bus services
+Cash for real-time information on 'vital' bus services

 Technology is to be used to improve bus services across Wales, with more services getting real-time information.